opencomputeproject/Time-Appliance-Project/Time-Card/README.md

 ## General

 Time Master is a critical part of a PTP enabled network.
-It provides accurate time via GNSS while maintains the accuracy in case of GNSS failure via a high stability (and holdover) oscillator such as an atomic clock.
-Exisiting products in the market are often closed sourced an far from sufficient features.
+It provides accurate time via GNSS while maintaining accuracy in case of GNSS failure via a high stability (and holdover) oscillator such as an atomic clock.
+Existing products in the market are often closed sourced and are far from having sufficient features.
 The Time Card project presents an open source solution via a PCIe card.

 ## Form Factor
 * Standard PCIe Stand-up Card
 * Single Slot - Passive Cooling Solution

 ## GNSS
 ### Receiver
 The GNSS receiver can be a product from ublock or any other vendor as long as it provides PPS output and the TOD using any suitable format.